oneshepherdssheep/euler/README.md

 |               ns/op |                op/s |    err% |          ins/op |         bra/op |   miss% |     total | benchmark
 |--------------------:|--------------------:|--------:|----------------:|---------------:|--------:|----------:|:----------
 |       31,671,128.00 |               31.57 |    0.4% |  299,199,789.00 |  62,391,777.00 |    0.1% |      0.35 | `some double ops`

+## Smallest multiple

+### Description

+2520 is the smallest number that can be divided by each of the numbers from 1 to 10 without any remainder.
+What is the smallest positive number that is evenly divisible by all of the numbers from 1 to 20 ?

+### Understanding

+### Benchmarking

 ## <Problem Title>